vindognz/connect-4/README.md

 I might make a GUI in Pygame, depends if i cbs

 todo list:
-3 gamemodes total. ~~player vs player on the same device~~, ~~player vs player lan~~, and player vs computer
+~~player vs player on the same device~~, player vs player lan, and player vs computer

+pvp lan todo:
-remember last ip you played against. stop multiple ppl from joining a game lmao. make it so when ppl leave the game ends instead of just crashing.
+    (It's in maintenance rn cuz of 1,000,000 serious vulns) remember the last ip you played against. remember ip input with a name? stop multiple ppl joining one game (or add spectators) make it so when ppl leave, the game ends instead of hanging or crashing.